MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/wrap-issues.md

 :::image type="content" source="media/wrap-issues/new-app-center-location.png" alt-text="Screenshot that shows how to create a new app center location in wrap wizard.":::

-For more information about how to automatically create a new location in wrap wizard, see [step 5: Manage output](/power-apps/maker/common/wrap/wrap-how-to#step-5-manage-output).
+For more information about how to automatically create a new location in wrap wizard, see [step 5: Manage output](/power-apps/maker/common/wrap/wrap-how-to#step-5-manage-output) in Create native mobile apps for iOS and Android using the wizard.

 #### Step 3: Verify that your key vault configuration is correct